ebelingbarros/udacity_capstone_project/README.md

   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure2.png">
 </p>

+The following graph conveys that although this is a period of crisis, **it is also one of recovery**.
+While the indicator "Net sales in US million" is strongly suggestive of a crisis scenario in the two first years of the dataset, the recovery of the "EBITDA in US million" towards the end of the period indeed suggests a recovery.

 <p align="center">
   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure4.png">
 </p>

-The following graph conveys that although this is a period of crisis, **it is also one of recovery**.
-While the indicator "Net sales in US million" is strongly suggestive of a crisis scenario in the two first years of the dataset, the recovery of the "EBITDA in US million" towards the end of the period indeed suggests a recovery.
+Similar conclusions are reached by the following graph.
+While the oscillations in the indicator "Net sales perc growth" and the increase in "General Indebment" suggest a crisis, the rise in "Sales profitability perc" suggests a recovery.

 <p align="center">
   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure5.png">